7 Things To Do When Your Car is Stuck in Snow

 Have the right tires in the right condition.

-If you live somewhere where storms can bring a foot or two of snow at once, you should definitely be running winter tires, not all-season tires.
+If you live somewhere where storms can bring a foot or two of snow at once, you should definitely be running snow tires, not all-season tires.
 (Find out how to choose snow tires.)
 Before the snow starts falling, get your air pressure checked and make sure your tire tread’s in the proper condition.

 Keep a snow shovel in your vehicle.